Galácticos: The second galácticos (2009–2018)

-2009–present: Pérez's second presidency
+2009–2018: Pérez's second presidency

 Background: 2008–09 season

 The 2008–09 season saw Real Madrid eclipsed by rivals Barcelona, who completed their treble, including beating Real to win La Liga by a wide margin of nine points.
 Real were humbled in the Champions League first knockout round by Liverpool, suffering a 1–0 loss at the Santiago Bernabéu and a heavy 4–0 defeat at Anfield.
 The defeat marked the fifth successive season of early Champions League exits in the round of 16, with Real not making the quarter-finals since 2004.
 To make things worse, they lost both their El Clásico matches and crashed out of the Copa del Rey to third tier side Real Unión.
 The team was widely derided in the press.
 Manager Bernd Schuster was sacked midway through the 2008–09 season, with the team perceptibly in decline despite the efforts of Juande Ramos, who kept the team with 19 successive victories, shortening the deficit to only six points (initially, Barcelona led by 12).
 It was all brought to an end when a rampant Barcelona later defeated an exposed Real 2–6, with Lionel Messi, Xavi and Thierry Henry being the stars.

 In addition, Real Madrid president Ramón Calderón resigned in January 2009 after corruption allegations and having failed to secure notable transfer targets for the club.